spring-framework-books/microservices-with-spring-boot-3-and-spring-cloud-build-2023/README.md

 We will develop microservices that contain business logic based on plain Spring Beans and expose REST APIs using Spring WebFlux.
 The APIs will be documented based on the OpenAPI Specification using springdoc-openapi.
 To make the data processed by the microservices persistent, we will use Spring Data to store data in both SQL and NoSQL databases.

 we will use Docker to run our microservices as containers.
 This will allow us to start and stop our microservice landscape, including database servers and a message broker, with a single command.

+## Database
+we will use the Spring Data project to persist data to MongoDB and Postgres databases.

+The product and recommendation microservices will use Spring Data for MongoDB and the review microservice will use Spring Data for the Java Persistence API (JPA) to access a Postgres database.

 ## Technical requirements
 • Spring Boot
 • Spring WebFlux